jmid/lcheck/README.md

     let eq e e' = leq e e' && leq e' e

-As a consequence the anti-symmetry from 'GenericTests' will be vacuously true.
+As a consequence the anti-symmetry test from 'GenericTests' will be vacuously true.

 The embedded DSLs: